NICMx/rdap-server/intro.md

 ## What is Red Dog?

-Red Dog is a free and open source Java implementation of an RDAP server currently under development.
+Red Dog is a free and open source Java implementation of an RDAP server *currently under development*.

 ## Architecture